MESAHub/mesa/star/test_suite/40M_rotating_pre_ms_to_core_collapse/README.rst

 40M_rotating_pre_ms_to_core_collapse
 ***************************

-This test suite evolves a solar metalicity 40 |MSun| model from the pre-ms to core collapse.
+This test suite evolves a Z=1e-3, 40 |MSun| model from the pre-ms to core collapse.
 For bit for bit convergence, we recomended to run by using the ./run_all script instead of restarting from models, see https://github.com/MESAHub/mesa/issues/610.